Promoting Podcasters in Los Angeles with LA Podcasters

 6:09 – Anderson discusses the timelessness of his stories.

-6:23 – Eric Schwartzman makes the distinction between a news program and a featured program.
+6:23 – Eric Schwartzman distinguishes between a news program and a feature program.

 7:17 – Grant Baciocco talks about his show with Doug Price, “The Radio Adventures of Dr. Floyd.”

 7:50 – Schwartzman talks about how most podcasts are consumed.

 8:34 – Anderson talks about how to listen to podcasts.